-Productivity and Self Management™ Course
+Productivity and Self Management™ Course for Organizations

 The course has two distinct sections.
 The focus for the first section is on the theoretical practices and the self awareness/management that supports productivity.
 It includes an overview of David Allen’s Getting Things Done® (GTD®) methodology, a highly effective approach to productivity.
 With a theoretical foundation in place, the second section delves into applying GTD principles, the effective use of technology and the cultivation of effective new habits.

 Contact us to learn more and to discuss the possibility of providing this course to your organization.
 The course is available in two formats: a full day (9am to 5pm) or as two half days (3.5 hours each day, typically one week apart).

 Participants in the course will learn:

 - How to get to the root of inefficiencies and procrastination.